veaba/tensorflow-docs/docs/tf.compat/v1/feature_column/make_parse_example_spec.md

 }
 ```
 #### Args:
-- feature_columns: An iterable containing all feature columns.
-All items should be instances of classes derived from _FeatureColumn.
+- `feature_columns`: An iterable containing all feature columns.
+All items should be instances of classes derived from `_FeatureColumn`.
 #### Returns:
-A dict mapping each feature key to a FixedLenFeature or VarLenFeature value.
+A dict mapping each feature key to a `FixedLenFeature` or `VarLenFeature` value.
 #### Raises:
-- ValueError: If any of the given feature_columns is not a _FeatureColumn instance.
+- `ValueError`: If any of the given `feature_columns` is not a `_FeatureColumn` instance.